dylan-mulligan/personal-website/README.md

 # Personal Portfolio Website

 This project is a personal portfolio website built using [Create React App](https://create-react-app.dev/), [TypeScript](https://www.typescriptlang.org/), and [Material-UI](https://mui.com/).
-It is deployed as a static page using GitHub Pages and GitHub Actions.
+It is automatically deployed as a static page using Cloudflare Pages and Workers.

 ## Table of Contents
 - [Live Site](#live-site)